ContainerSolutions/pactbroker_exporter/README.md

 ### Flags

+* `pactbroker.uri`
+  Address of Pact Broker.
+Default is `http://localhost:9292`.

+* `pactbroker.timeout`
+  Timeout request to Pact Broker.
+Default is `5s`.

 * `web.listen-address`
   Address to listen on for web interface and telemetry.
-Default is `:9623`.
+Default is `:9624`.

 * `web.telemetry-path`
   Path under which to expose metrics.
 Default is `/metrics`.

-* `data-source-name`
-  Address of Pact Broker.
-Default is `http://localhost:9292`.

 * `log.level`
   Set logging level: one of `debug`, `info`, `warn`, `error`, `fatal`